temeritystudios/wp-bitly/README.txt

 2. Enter "WP Bitly" in the search field
 3. Select *Install Now*, click *OK* and finally *Activate Plugin*
 4. This will return you to the WordPress Plugins page.
 Find WP Bitly in the list and click the *Settings* link to configure.
-5. Enter your OAuth token, and that's all!
-You're done!
+5. Authenticate with Bitly and that's all, you're done!

 == Frequently Asked Questions ==